 As a result, it is hoped that we will create a positive and sustainable growth through collaboration, education, investment, communication, partnership and cooperation.

-Recognising remittances remain Jamaica’s biggest source of foreign exchange inflows, JamIn understand the importance in engaging the younger diaspora in investment opportunities within Jamaica and thus are partnered with the Jamaica Stock Exchange to help to facilitate awareness of the opportunites.
+Recognising remittances remain Jamaica’s biggest source of foreign exchange inflows, JamIn understand the importance in engaging the diaspora in investment opportunities within Jamaica and thus are partnered with the Jamaica Stock Exchange and other private companies to help to facilitate awareness of the opportunites.

 JamIn, through our events, seminars, presentations and training programs hopes to increase opportunities for development, wealth creation and growth.